 So Mount Elbrus is in Russia, which means first you have to get to Russia.
 Your first step then is to get a Russian visa.
 Easier said than done.
 Generally speaking, most nationalities need to organise a visa in advance, before they come to Russia.
 And Russia being Russia, you have to do that in your home country.
 You also need a letter of invitation from a ‘sponsor’ in Russia.
 Eurrgh headache.

-The company I used to climb Mount Elbrus was the biggest operator in the region, Mount Elbrus Tours.
-They were great guides, really cheap, but another part of their package was their help in getting the visa for Russia.
+My tour operator, Mount Elbrus Tours, organised my invitation for me as part of their package.
 After a couple of emails back and forth, they issued me with the official Letter of Invitation, I then printed that out and flew to London (I have both Irish and British passports, I used my UK passport for this one).
 I handed in my Letter of Invitation, filled out the application form, submitted my 2 passport photos, paid the extortionate expedited fee (280GBP ouch – I needed a double entry visa because of onwards trip I had planned, a single entry is fine for you guys!), and 4 days later my passport was back in the embassy, visa printed and stuck in, I was ready for Russia.

 The easiest way is to fly to an airport called Mineralnye Vody, or to an airport called Nalchik, the 2 nearest airports to the mountain.
 Generally speaking, you’ll fly to Moscow, then connect to Mineralnye Vody or Nalchik for $60 or so.
 I wanted to be prepped and in good condition for the climb, so I spent a night in Mineralnye Vody (stayed in a quality little place call the Versal Hotel there).